 The Sinclair Method has been shown to be an effective way to use naltrexone.
 The actress Claudia Christian used the Sinclair Method to put her alcoholism into remission.
 She then founded the C3 Foundation to provide education, support, and resources for use of the Sinclair Method.
 The C3 Foundation can be found at www.cthreefoundation.org.
 “One Little Pill”, a documentary movie about the Sinclair Method, and narrated by Claudia Christian, can be found at the C3 Foundation website as well.

-Dr. Locketz is very skilled in the outpatient drug detox from benzodiazepines such as Xanax, Klonopin, Ativan, and Valium.
+Dr. Locketz is very skilled in the outpatient drug detox from benzodiazepines.
 Detoxification from benzodiazepines can be particularly difficult for patients.
 The anxiety and other symptoms associated with benzo withdrawal can be tremendous.

 A successful benzodiazepine detoxification requires a slow taper, a close therapeutic relationship between the physician and the patient, as well as regular office visits and phone follow-ups.